Change preferences in Notes on Mac

 Choose the default paragraph style used at the beginning of new notes.
 See Write and format notes.

-Select to automatically move checklist items to the bottom of the list as they’re checked (and subsequently move unchecked items to the top of the list).
+Automatically move checklist items to the bottom of the list as they’re ticked off (and subsequently move unticked items to the top of the list).
 See Add or change a checklist.

 Enable the On My Mac account